 Masha, Masha Plans: Find Your Why

 The final tip is from your truly!

 That’s why my main advice would be – don’t be afraid.
-It’s ok if at first, your journal doesn’t look as good as you want to, it’s ok if your cover page turned out the wrong way, it’s ok if you didn’t use some pages you created.
+It’s ok if, at first, your journal doesn’t look as good as you want it to; it’s ok if your cover page turned out the wrong way; it’s ok if you didn’t use some pages you created.

-Don’t be afraid to explore, try new things.
+Don’t be afraid to explore and try new things.
 Don’t be afraid to make mistakes.
-This is how we learn, this is how you will know what YOU need from the system, this is how you discover YOUR style.
+This is how we learn; this is how you will know what YOU need from the system; this is how you discover YOUR style.
 Be daring!

 Or maybe you’ve already been Bullet Journaling for a long time.
-Maybe you could share your own wisdom, and tell us your tips for beginners?
+Maybe you could share your wisdom and tell us your tips for Bullet Journaling beginners.

 Looking forward to reading your comments below!